 Like any assessment, preparation is key.
 Practice!
 Practice!
 Practice!
 Like anything you do, the more you do, the better you get.
 One way to help settle your nerves is to be well-prepared.
 Be confident but not cocky.
 There’s a big difference.
 We always strongly advise everyone to read the Guide to the Driving Test book.
 Although the driving test is the practical component, it will assist with everything that you need to know about the test and how to prepare for it.

 The are a couple of big myths that we continually hear from our students.
 One is that the RMS Testing officers are too hard at particular RMS Service Centres.
 The other popular myth is that the driving test route is too difficult at specific areas.
 It’s like this, no matter where you drive or who the testing officer is, if you are competent with your hazard perception, driving and decision making skills, then you will have a better chance of passing the driving test.

-There are however, other important requirements that learner drivers must be aware about to pass and get their P’s.
-This is why we advise learner drivers to invest in the services of a professional driving school so you are taught the correct procedures to drive and everything you need to know about to successfully prepare for your driving test.
+There are however, other important requirements that learner drivers must be aware of to help pass and get their P’s.
+This is why we advise learner drivers to invest in the services of a professional driving school will teach you the correct procedures to drive safely and competently as well as everything you need to know to successfully prepare and pass your driving test.

 The Driving Test

 Considering you’ve had your Learner licence for at least 12 months, logged a minimum of 120 hours driving (including 20 hours of night driving) and turned 17 years of age, then you’re ready to go for your P1 licence.

 For more info about the driving test go to Getting your P1 licence.

 We find that when people fail the driving test, it’s because of important minor errors that ultimately turn out to be major ones that cost people their test.
 Simple things like missing observation checks (commonly known as head checks) – failing to check mirrors and blind spots.
 Signal errors – either not indicating long enough or just forgetting to indicate when required to do so.